What is a Reverse Merger with a Public Shell?

 filing a Registration statement with the SEC.

 If the shell company does not have a symbol, an

-application for a symbol is usually made to the NASDAQ Bulletin Board.
+application for a symbol is usually made to FINRA.
 The

 application for a symbol requires filing a Form C211 by a market maker

-that is a member of the NASD.
+that is a member of the FINRA.
 The Bulletin Board has no financial

 requirements.
 A listing will

 be granted if the affairs of the company are in order and the company

 Top of page.

 Advantages of Going Public Through a